Photo by rawpixel.com from Pexels

 With robotics having been deployed in so many industries across the world, it is little wonder the technology is now entering the world of dentistry too.
 The use of robots ensures absolute precision and eradicates human error.
 Robotics can also help bypass the challenge of being able to see and maneuver instruments in such a small space as the human mouth.
 In 2017, a robot dentist in China implanted two artificial teeth into a woman’s mouth successfully, and this is a practice that is expected to become commonplace.

-So, there you have it – if you have been lusting after whiter than ever pearly whites, it might be time to pay a visit to your dentist for a chat.
+So, there you have it – if you have been lusting after whiter than ever pearly whites, it might be time to pay a visit to your Dentist In Grand Blanc for a chat.